 The 80/20 rule applies only to state jail felonies, a specific category of offenses in Texas.
 These offenses are typically non-violent and include crimes such as drug possession, theft, and forgery.

 The 80/20 rule does not guarantee parole but establishes your eligibility for parole consideration after serving 80% of your sentence.
-The Texas Board of Pardons and Paroles decides to grant parole based on various factors, including your behavior while incarcerated and your likelihood of successfully reintegrating into society.
+The Texas Board of Pardons and Paroles decides to grant parole based on various factors.
+This includes your behavior while incarcerated and your likelihood of successfully reintegrating into society.

 How Much Time Do You Serve on a 3-Year Sentence in Texas?

 It’s important to understand that parole eligibility does not guarantee release.
-The parole board will consider various factors when deciding whether to grant parole, including the nature of your offense, your behavior while incarcerated, and your plans for reintegration into society.
+The parole board will consider various factors when deciding whether to grant parole.
+This includes the nature of your offense, your behavior while incarcerated, and your plans for reintegration into society.

-In some cases, the court will require you to serve your full sentence, particularly if you have a history of violence or have committed serious disciplinary infractions while incarcerated.
+In some cases, the court order will require you to serve your full sentence.
+This is particularly true if you have a history of violence or have committed serious disciplinary infractions while incarcerated.

 Contact Rosenthal Kalabus & Therrian Today

-Working with an experienced criminal defense attorney at Rosenthal Kalabus & Therrian can help you understand the potential consequences of a 3-year sentence and develop a strategy for achieving the best possible outcome in your case.
+Don’t know how to get credit for time served in jail?
+Working with an experienced Collin County criminal defense attorney at Rosenthal Kalabus & Therrian can help you understand the potential consequences of a 3-year sentence and develop a strategy for achieving the best possible outcome in your case.

 If you or a loved one are facing criminal charges in Collin County, don’t wait to seek legal guidance.
-The sooner you involve an attorney, the more time they will have to build a strong defense and advocate for your rights at every stage of the legal process.
+The sooner you involve an attorney, the more time they can build a strong defense.
+Our legal team can advocate for your rights at every stage of the legal process.
 Contact Rosenthal Kalabus & Therrian at (972) 369-0577 to schedule your consultation today.